SachsLab/OpenMER/README.md

 #### Sweep Plot Audio

 The SweepGUI has the ability to stream one of the visualized channels out over the computer's speaker system.
 You can select which channel is being streamed either by clicking on one of the radio buttons near the top or by using a number on the keyboard (0 for silence, 1-N for each visualized channel).
 For convenience when using a simple keyboard emulation (e.g. footpad), you may use left-arrow and right-arrow for cycling through the channels.
 In a recent update, Space also selects silence but this is not yet in the zip distribution.

-### DDU

-Choose the COM port the depth digitizer is connected to then click Open.

-By default, it will automatically stream the depth to both LSL and to the NSP (added to the nev data as comments).

-If, like us, the depth readout isn't the same as your distance to target, then add an offset.

-**For FHC motor controller V2**: It reports depth in um, so we have to scale the depth reading by 0.001 .
-The ability to detect which DDU is in use is not implemented in the DDU GUI so we manually edit DDUGUI.py to hard code the scaling.

 ### Features
 Click connect, OK, Add Plot